Daw990/Car-Mechanic/README.md

 # Car-Mechanic

-Polish website with backend in spring boot, spring security and communication with the frontend via thymeleaf
+Polish website with backend in spring boot, spring security and communication with the frontend via thymeleaf where user can add his cars to account and make an appointments

 Application have two ROLES: